SC didn’t make remarks against federal govt: CJP

 Ag APP

-The chief justice, while taking sou motu notice of the misquoting of Jang Group with headline ‘Govt lacks capability, planning’, directed them to appear before the bench on November 15 to explain as to why action under the relevant law should not be taken against them.
+Chief Justice while taking sou motu notice of the misquoting of Jang Group with headline “Govt lacks capability, planning, says CJP” directed them to appear before the bench on November 15 to explain as to why action under the relevant law should not be taken against them.

 In a press statement issued here the top judge said: “We are surprised as the court never made such observations about the Federal Government, in fact some observations were made against the Capital Development Authority (CDA).”